School: LaSalle College Vancouver

 Describe a Typical Work Day:

-A typical day consists of tracking artists work across various departments to ensure client notes are being addressed within the budgeted time.
-Assisting the production manager and producer with general duties as needed, while assisting the crew with any questions or concerns they may have.
+A typical day consists of tracking artists work across various departments to ensure we’re meeting the client's high standards and will deliver our work on time.
+Also overseeing Production Managers and Coordinators while assisting the crew with any questions or concerns they may have.

 What accomplishment(s) are you most proud of?

 Having our team win a Primetime Emmy for Pickle Rick was an amazing experience.
 To even be nominated is an honour enough, but to have your team recognized for all of their hard work is truly special.

 What are your creative inspirations or influences?
 Who are your heroes?

 My greatest inspiration has always been the films themselves, while my creative influence came from my closest friends.
 From no-budget movies to claymation, creating something that could make people laugh has always been important to me.

 What do you enjoy the most about your career?

 Helping create such a well-known show watched by millions of viewers is incredibly rewarding.
 While it’s certainly a lot of work creating a show of such caliber, the hard work of our incredibly talented team really shows.
 Also, working directly with the client is especially fulfilling.

 How did your education at LaSalle College Vancouver help prepare you for your career?